 Then Covid hit.

-Last month the IOC announced how Paris 2024 and Los Angeles 2028 will be adapted, after the pandemic, to offer Games in line with the "New normal"And sustainability.
+Last month the IOC announced how Paris 2024 and Los Angeles 2028 will be adapted, after the pandemic, to offer Games in line with the "new-normal"and sustainability.
 Adapted plans for Paris mean that

 95% of the offices will already exist or will be temporary.
 The Los Angeles Olympics will even have 100% of facilities already present.

 But don't expect the Olympics to suddenly become a joke.
-The strengths of the Games are the show, the great liturgy, we will still tell epic feats.
+The strengths of the Games are the spectacle, the great liturgy, we will still tell epic feats.
 In the future, however, the IOC will have to adapt to find cities willing to host them, and this could completely change the paradigm.